davidnalesnik/lilypond-roman-numeral-tool/README.md

 ## How is it used?

-To make this tool available to your LilyPond file, you can either copy the code in `roman_numeral_analysis_tool.ily` directly into your `ly` file, or you can add `\include "roman_numeral_analysis_tool.ily"` to the head (assuming that both files are in the same directory).
+To make this tool available to your LilyPond file, you can either

+1. copy the code in `roman_numeral_analysis_tool.ily` directly into your `ly` file, or
+2. add `\include "roman_numeral_analysis_tool.ily"` to the head (assuming that both files are in the same directory).

 The two methods do the same thing, but using `include` is a good way to keep your `.ly` file uncluttered.

 Roman numerals may be created wherever markups are allowed within a LilyPond file.
 When adding an analysis to music, however, it is strongly recommended